serine000/FastAPI-Blog/README.md

 - A **request-response cycle** explains the journey of the browser making a request and our framework (e.g. FastAPI, Django, etc) sending back a response.
 It describs how a web application handles incoming HTTP requests and produces corresponding HTTP responses.

 - In SQLAlchemy, **models** refer to the classes that represent the structure and behavior of database tables.
 These classes are used to interact with the database using Python code.

+- A **schema** is used to validate the data we receive as well as to reformat the data that we want to send to the client/browser.
+We create pydantic classes that verify the types, called Schemas.